ReUseX 0.0.5

 1. Test print first: Print a single tag to verify sizing

-# Measure the printed tag with a ruler - should match specified size
+2. Verify scale: Measure the printed tag with a ruler - should match specified size exactly

 3. Check contrast: Tags must have sharp black/white contrast